scudco/jquery.trunkle/README.md

 # Trunkle

-Truncate block-level DOM elements.
+**Truncate block-level DOM elements.**

 There are no enhanced DOM pat-downs in trunkle.
+Other truncation libraries tend to use DOM manipulation to truncate content.
+This has limitations since it cannot elegantly handle block-level DOM elements with nested block-level DOM elements.

+Trunkle aims to simplify the DOM munging approach by using jQuery to attach appropriate classes along with one CSS rule to the content area.

 ## Examples